 We must continue to educate surgeons, transplant centers and private and public payors and demonstrate the merits of the OCS compared with cold storage or new competing technologies.
-Surgeons, transplant centers and private and public payors may require additional clinical data prior to adopting or maintaining coverage of the OCS.

 Directors of transplant programs are key decision-makers in the adoption of novel medical devices used in organ transplantation.
 An important part of our commercialization efforts is to educate transplant center program directors and other surgeons on the relative merits of the OCS.
 Our success depends, in large part, on effectively marketing and educating program directors and other surgeons about the benefits of the OCS.
 Acceptance of the OCS also depends on educating program directors, other surgeons and private and public payors as to the distinctive characteristics, perceived medical and economic benefits, safety, ease of use and cost-effectiveness of the OCS.
 If program directors, other surgeons and private and public payors do not find our body of published clinical evidence and data compelling or wish to wait for additional studies, they may choose not to use or provide coverage and reimbursement for our products.
-Currently, universal national healthcare systems do not reimburse transplant centers for the use of the OCS and reimbursement in international markets may require us to undertake additional clinical studies.
+Currently, most universal national healthcare systems outside of the United States do not reimburse transplant centers for the use of the OCS and reimbursement in international markets may require us to undertake additional clinical studies.

-In addition, the long-term effects of our OCS beyond one to three years following transplantation are not yet known.
+In addition, the long-term effects of our OCS following transplantation are not yet known.
 Certain surgeons, transplant centers and private and public payors may prefer to see longer-term safety and efficacy data than we have produced.
 We cannot provide assurance that any data that we or others may generate in the future will be consistent with that observed in our existing clinical studies.